thyagofalconi/paymentgateway/README.md

 ## CI

-CI script were built using Github Actions and are available here: https://github.com/thyagofalconi/paymentgateway/blob/master/.github/workflows/paymentgateway.yml
+CI script was built using Github Actions and are available here: https://github.com/thyagofalconi/paymentgateway/blob/master/.github/workflows/paymentgateway.yml

 ## Built With